abayochocoball/hollow_memories/archiving_livestreams.md

 ### Prerequisites
 1. Install [Streamlink](https://streamlink.github.io/install.html)
 2. Install [VLC](https://www.videolan.org/vlc/) or another video player of your choice.
 3. Optionally install [youtube-dl](https://youtube-dl.org/).
 A simple install and usage guide is provided [here](README.md).
-This will be used to download the video description and thumbnail for a more complete archive.
+This will be used to download the stream's description and thumbnail for a more complete archive.

 ### Instructions
 The example will save the high quality stream available as `stream.mp4` in the folder `C:\Users\anon\stream_folder`.

 1. Create a folder for where you want to save the stream to.
+You may want to user a temporary folder and then manually move it to the final destination afterwards.
-2. Open the command prompt.
-You copy and paste commands here and press enter to run them.
+2. Open the command prompt, you will run commands here by copying and pasting commands and pressing enter.
-    * Open start menu, search for command prompt.
+    * Open the start menu and search for `command prompt`.
 3. Move to the folder where you want to save the stream to.
     * Command: ```cd "<path_to_folder_from_step_1>"```
     * Example: ```cd "C:\Users\anon\stream_folder"```